Our new exhibit and plein air event, "Out in the Open", opens on Saturday, May 2,

-from 6-8 pm!
-Gallery owner and director Carolyn Bunch has selected work from
+with a gala artist reception from 4-7 pm!
+Gallery owner and director Carolyn Bunch

 Mary Beagle attended the Hartford Art School of the University of Hartford,